sonuudigital/microservices/README.md

 *   **Database Migrations:** Schema changes are managed in a `migrations` directory per service and applied on startup.
 *   **Authentication:** Handled via JWT (ECDSA), with the API Gateway protecting routes.
 *   **Containerization:** Multi-stage Docker builds using Go `1.25.0` and distroless images.
+*   **Saga & Outbox Patterns:** Used for handling distributed transactions and ensuring reliable eventing.

 ## Testing